mogorman/papyrus/readme.md

 I got the +20v and +15v working but not the -15v or -22v.
 I need to figure out what is wrong with using part without diodes.

-working on lm32 core into project
+working on lm32 core into project i got latticemico32 system built working on porting it.